 And do also refer at others big player in the market like G-Loomis, Megabass, or any other brand who produced their own rod.

 Now, you may be asking why in the market there are rods with higher poundage but labeled as “UL”?
-Honestly, it’s probably their trick to capture both ultralight and light market or for commercial purpose.
+Honestly, it’s probably their trick to capture both ultralight and light market or for some commercial purpose.
 No matter what their reason is do refer ONLY above ratings for reference.

 All information given is based on a best efforts to express our opinions and knowledge that has been acquired.
 Paragraph or inappropriate words may have been used and it is out of control because we have tried most wisely.
 If you have suggestions, please comment.
 We will make changes.